Stages of Grief Chart

 • Worry

 Grief is a natural process that cannot be cured - but the pain certainly can be alleviated through effective treatment.
 Antidepressants and medication (including sleep aid) may be a solid option, as well as grief support groups.
-Individual counseling and therapy is also commonly used, and is clinically proven to help individuals ease the pain, and make the grief process more manageable.
+Individual counseling and therapy are also commonly used and are clinically proven to help individuals ease the pain and make the grief process more manageable.
 In some cases, prolonged grief can cause major depressive disorder (MDD), and so in these instances, it is key to reach out to a mental health professional or practitioner for diagnosis and appropriate treatment.

 What will you see in a Stages of Grief Chart?

-The Stages of Grief is neither a set structure nor strict.
-While most people will likely go through the Stages of Grief in the order set above, that doesn’t mean it applies to all.
+The stages of grief are neither a set structure nor strict.
+Not everyone can easily develop skills, and while most people will likely go through the stages of grief in the order set above, that doesn't mean they apply to everyone.
 Some might only go through three or four, and some might go through all five but not in the same order.
 Always remember that grief is a personal experience, and each person will have different coping methods.
 Some might be able to reach the acceptance stage in a matter of days, while others might take several months or years.

-Now, let’s talk about the Stages of Grief Chart.
-This chart simply shows Elisabeth Kübler-Ross’ framework in a wave format, beginning with Denial and ending with Acceptance.
+Now, let's talk about the Stages of Grief Chart.
 For each part shown in the wave, there is a small list of emotions or tendencies that a person has.
-For example, the Denial part of the wave has the following under it: avoidance, confusion, shock, feeling numb, and fear.
+For example, the denial part of the wave has the following under it: avoidance, confusion, shock, feeling numb, and fear.
 Anger has frustration, rage, irritability, and anxiety.

 When is it best to use the Strage of Grief Chart?